Martin McHugh (Gaelic footballer): Inter-county

 McHugh was a member of the Donegal county team at senior level between 1981 and 1994.

 He won the 1982 All-Ireland Under-21 Football Championship with Donegal.

 McHugh wore the number 13 jersey for the 1983 Ulster Senior Football Championship final against Cavan.
 However, he played at centre-forward as Charlie Mulgrew had sustained a broken jaw in the semi-final victory over Monaghan.
 McHugh either contributed 0–6 (The Irish News, 2019) or 0–7 (Donegal Democrat, 2009) of Donegal's 1–14.
-However, he was denied the man of the match award (which instead went to clubmate Michael Carr in a repeat occurrence of the aftermath of the 1980 Donegal Senior Football Championship final).
+However, he did not receive a man-of-the-match award, which instead went to clubmate Michael Carr (in a repeat occurrence from the 1980 Donegal Senior Football Championship final).
 McHugh also may have had a part in the penalty which Cavan conceded when his flick to Pauric Carr resulted in Carr being brought to the ground (The Irish News, 2019).
 Yet Kieran Keeney was also brought to the ground to win the same penalty in an incident that appeared not to involve McHugh (Donegal Democrat, 2009).
 McHugh was substituted in the second half after sustaining a shoulder injury.
 He spent time in hospital with a punctured lung after the 1983 final.
 He won his first All Star Award later that year.

 McHugh was a replacement All Star in 1990 and made the trip to both coasts of the United States.
 Shortly after his return, the 1990 Ulster Senior Football Championship got underway.
 McHugh had a groin injury and could not play in the quarter-final win over Cavan.
 He returned for the semi-final win over Derry.
-He then played against Armagh and scored four points (including two frees and one '45) in the 1990 Ulster final, won by Donegal.
+He then played against Armagh and scored four points (including two frees and one 45) in the 1990 Ulster final, won by Donegal.
 He then played in Donegal's All-Ireland semi-final defeat to Meath.
-He was so poor he was substituted.
-He later said himself: "That was a bad day… It was one of them games… It was one of them games where the game just bypassed me.
+He was substituted and later said himself: "That was a bad day… It was one of them games… It was one of them games where the game just bypassed me.
 I never got into the game, I don't exactly know what happened".
 In a restaurant in Cavan on the way back, someone came over and rubbed salt into his wounds by saying: "Where was your famous Martin McHugh today?", seemingly oblivious to McHugh's presence.

 McHugh later became an All-Ireland winner with Donegal in 1992.
 He also won his second All Star Award that year and was voted 1992 Player of the Year.

 In total he won three Ulster senior titles with Donegal: 1983, 1990 and 1992.

-His brother, James, also played in the 1992 All-Ireland Final and received an All Star in 1992.
+His brother, James McHugh, also played in the 1992 All-Ireland Final and received an All Star in 1992.
 His first-born son Mark also won an All-Ireland Senior Football Championship while playing for Donegal in 2012.
 Mark was born the Wednesday after Martin McHugh's Donegal side were defeated by Meath in the semi-final of the 1990 All-Ireland Senior Football Championship.
 McHugh's son Ryan has also played for Donegal.